Llewellyn04/Llewellyn-Fourie/README.md

 ---

 ## About Me
-I am a dedicated and adaptable Data Science Honours student eager to apply academic knowledge in professional environments.
-My experience spans software development, database administration, business intelligence, and cloud technologies.
-I enjoy working on interdisciplinary challenges that combine rigorous problem-solving with practical applications.
+I am a driven and adaptable Data Science Honours student seeking an internship opportunity to apply and grow my skills.
+I have gained practical experience through a student holiday internship at Dynetek Ltd., where I worked with AL Development, Power BI, and Microsoft Dynamics NAV.
+I am eager to take on new challenges, contribute to real-world projects, and continue learning in a professional environment.
+As part of my Honours degree, I am required to complete a full-time internship in 2026.

 ---

 ## Skills

-- **Programming & Development:** C#, Python, R, SQL (Oracle & Microsoft), Java, C++
+- **Programming & Development:** C#,SQL (Oracle & Microsoft) , (Busy with R in my current module)
 - **Web Development:** HTML, CSS, JavaScript, React
 - **Data & Analytics:** Power BI (DAX, dashboards, reporting), AL Development
 - **Database & Cloud:** Oracle 19c/23ai, Microsoft Dynamics NAV / Business Central, Azure